|OT-024: Keyboarding, Credits = 3|

 OT-231: Medical Office Procedures, Credits = 5

 Explores the flow of information in a medical office.
 MediSoft, Office Hours, and MS Word software programs are utilized to process information and produce typical medical office documents, financial records, and insurance claims.
+Prerequisite or co-enrollment in CS 110.

 OT-232: Medical Insurance Procedures, Credits = 5